LearnersGuild/interview-challenge-apprenticeship-a/README.md

 Each requirement is assigned a point value.
 A fully complete requirement will earn you full points; partially complete requirements get partial points; incomplete requirements get no points.
 Overall completeness is determined by dividing the total points earned by the total points available.
 There is a requirement of completion of 80% of the specs to secure a passing result.

+# Existing functionality

+- Navigating to `/sign-up`, loads the sign up page.
+- Navigating to `/sign-in`, loads the sign in page.
+- Navigating to `/restaurants`, loads the index page for all restaurants
+- Navigating to `/restaurants/<RESTAURANT ID>`, loads the detail page for a restaurant

 # Specs

 ## Create restaurant rants